-The Girls in Physics Breakfasts are organised by the Vicphysics Teachers' Network and supported by funding from the Laby Foundation and sponsorships the Victorian Branch of the Australian Institute of Physics, the ARC Centre of Excellence in Future Low Energy Electronic Technologies (FLEET), the School of Engineering at Deakin University in Geelong, the College of Science, Health and Engineering at La Trobe University and the Faculty of Science and Technology at Federation University.
+The Girls in Physics Breakfasts are organised by the Vicphysics Teachers' Network and supported by funding from Bank Australia, the Laby Foundation and sponsorships the Victorian Branch of the Australian Institute of Physics, the ARC Centre of Excellence in Future Low Energy Electronic Technologies (FLEET), the School of Engineering at Deakin University in Geelong, the College of Science, Health and Engineering at La Trobe University and the Faculty of Science and Technology at Federation University.
 The program is also supported by the Royal Society of Victoria.

 The 2018 Breakfast Program: Final Breakfast talk for 2018 live streamed.